 - 1/4 cup maple syrup

 - 1/2 cup kimchee

 - 1/4 cup gochujang

-- In a bowl, combine maple syrup, garlic, and ancho chile powder.
-Add half of the salt, taste adding up to a total of 3 tsp.
-Place pork in non-aluminum container; with a sharp knife, make incisions in the meat.
-Pour the marinade over, making sure it goes inside the incisions.
-Let the pork rest in the fridge for at least 6 hours and up to 24.
+- In a small bowl, combine garlic, maple syrup, chile powder, and salt.
+Place pork in non-aluminum container.
+With a sharp knife, make incisions in all over meat.
+Pour marinade over, making sure it goes inside incisions.
+Let pork marinate in fridge for at least 6 hours and up to 24.

-- One hour before cooking, remove the pork from the fridge and preheat oven to 300°F. Place in the oven and roast for 6-7 hours.
-Baste every hour with its own juices, if the juices start to dry out add 1/2 C of water.
-The pork will be ready when the meat pulls apart easily with a fork and has a nice caramelized crust.
+- One hour before cooking, remove pork from fridge and preheat oven to 300°F. Place pork in roasting pan and cook 6 to 7 hours.
+Baste every hour with its own juices.
+If juices start to dry out, add 1/2 cup water.
+Pork is ready when meat has a caramelized crust and pulls apart easily with a fork.

-- Once done, remove from the oven and let it rest for at least 20 min and up to an hour.
-While it rests, setup all the accompaniments.
-Transfer the pork to a platter when ready to serve.
+- Once done, remove from oven and allow to rest at least 20 minutes and up to an hour.
+Meanwhile, dish up accompaniments.
+Transfer pork to a platter when ready to serve.

 - To eat, place meat inside a lettuce cup and top with kimchee, radish, and gochujang.
 You can also serve as Bo Ssam Sliders.